News & Events

 Our conferences, workshops and training

-The Network hosts the biennial Developments in Economics Education (DEE) Conference (formerly DEBE).
+The Network hosts the biennial Developments in Economics Education (DEE) Conference.

 DEE 2019 took place at the University of Warwick on 11th–13th September.

-This is an interactive two-day event focused on innovative and effective teaching, designed for lecturers in the first few years of teaching.
-The second day is a practice-based workshop, also open to graduate teaching assistants.
+This year, our training for early careers staff will be online and in a modular format.
+This training is interactive and focused on innovative and effective teaching, designed for lecturers in the first few years of teaching.

 The Royal Economic Society